If you have an appliance or fixture that involves water, it has the potential to cause water damage to your property. These include:

 - Checking for rust around any skylights

-- Undertaking leaking tile ridge capping.
+- Undertaking repair of a leaking tile or ridge capping.

 Your Building and Contents insurance may not cover you for water damage in all instances such as if you have failed to reasonably maintain your roof.
 You should check your policy to see what is and isn’t covered.
 By addressing minor problems before they escalate, you’ll maximise the roof life as well as potentially minimising headaches and expense.